Mobile Colloids is part of a free web series, GWB Online Academy, by Aqueous Solutions LLC.

 the “precipitation” option has been deselected.
 This setting prevents stable but slow-forming ferric minerals like goethite (FeOOH) from appearing in the simulation, at the expense of the Fe(OH)3 precipitate.

 We also see that the “sorbate include” option has been selected.
-As a result, the total Pb2+ concentration we specify on the Initial and Fluids panes is distributed between the fluid and the sorbate.
+As a result, the total Pb2+ concentrations we specify on the Initial and Fluids panes are in each case distributed between the fluid and the sorbate.

 On the Config → Suppress… dialog